damianolodi/damianolodi/content/notes/c/_index.md

 **Global variables** have a _public scope_, so they can be accessed from every function in the module.
 They can be also accessed and modified from other modules if they are defined as _external._

 {{% alert warning %}}
 Using global variables is BAAAAD!
-They have _permanent memory allocation_, which means that they exists in memory forever.
+They have _permanent memory allocation_, which means that they exist in memory forever.
 {{% /alert %}}

-**Static vairables** also have _permanent memory allocation_, and can be defined globally (outside of all functions in the file) or within a function.
-In the firs case, _only functions in the file can access them_ and this reduce the complexity of the program.
+**Static variables** also have _permanent memory allocation_, and can be defined globally (outside of all functions in the file) or within a function.
+In the first case, _only functions in the file can access them_ and this reduces the complexity of the program.

 **Local variables** have _private scope_ and _dynamic allocation_, so they are stored temporarily in a register or in the stack.